luisadrianpuga/PoseFinder/README.md

 ## Overview

 This sample project demonstrates how to use a PoseNet model to augment a video stream from a camera.
-PoseNet models detect 17 different body parts or joints: eyes, ears, nose, shoulders, hips, elbow, knees, wrists, and ankles.
+PoseNet models detect 17 different body parts or joints: eyes, ears, nose, shoulders, hips, elbows, knees, wrists, and ankles.
 Collectively these joints form a pose.

 ![Flow diagram illustrating the sequence of activities for estimating a pose.
 The flow begins on the left with an iPhone’s camera, proceeding to a PoseNet model, followed by a generic human figure with the 17 labeled joints, and ends with the same human figure but with the joints connected in a wireframe.](Documentation/PoseNetPipeline.png)